yewonbyun/Lectures/README.md

 **Spring 2019**
 ___

 All lecture materials and in-class workbooks will be stored in this repository.
-Please **fork** this repo to create a local copy on your [https://phys1600.jupyter.brown.edu](Jupyter Hub), local machine, or both (the last option is best).
+Please **fork** this repo to create a local copy on your [Jupyter Hub](https://phys1600.jupyter.brown.edu), local machine, or both (the last option is best).
 You should also link your fork back to upstream and periodically pull to make sure you have up-to-date lecture materials without loosing any of your own work.
 I will be adding additional lecture material throughout the course.

 Instructions for forking and syncing a repo can be found here: